zheyinzhou/invoiceflow/README.md

-Based on the project context provided, I'll create a comprehensive README.md file for the InvoiceFlow project.

 # InvoiceFlow

 InvoiceFlow is a comprehensive invoice management system that integrates with QuickBooks Online (QBO) API to synchronize and manage invoice data.
 The application consists of a Spring Boot backend and a React frontend.